-The American Museum takes you on a journey through the history of America, from its early settlers to the twentieth century.
-With its remarkable collection of folk and decorative arts, the Museum shows the diverse and complex nature of American traditions.
-The only museum of Americana outside the United States, it was founded to bring American history and cultures to the people of Britain and Europe.
+With its remarkable collection of folk, decorative arts and cultural objects, the American Museum & Gardens showcases the diverse and complex nature of American traditions.
+The only museum of Americana outside of the United States, it was founded to bring American history and cultures to the people of Britain and Europe.

 Access with steps

-There are steps from the main entrance to:Cafe toilets
+There are steps from the main entrance to:Garden Café Toilets

 Travel by public transport